HuaTrung/sentiment-trunghv/README.md

  <img src="images/results.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" height="300" />

+Note:
+> Bold number represents the highest or best score.

+> Italic number represents the second one.

 It is evident that using CNN model with filter_size [4, 5, 6] for 100 comments yield the highest score but is also takes the most time.